 Fear had reared its ugly head and spread its long, dark shadow of doubt over me.
 Its lurking essence enveloped me and whispered stark reminders of just how little I am in this large and unpredictable world.
 After all if things went sideways, who would protect me?
 Who would look for me if I was abducted?
 Who would even know where to look?
 How would I call for help?
 All I know is English.
 Would I become part of the small percentage of travelers that go missing in this gigantic and diverse world; their families left to wonder what happened to their loved one whether they had been murdered or subjected to human trafficking?
 Who would hold a perpetrator accountable?
 My mind reeled out of control as fear rooted itself deep in my thoughts.

 The pain came after the previous weekend’s hike.
 I had set off with a full backpack up Frosty Mountain to see if my body could handle carrying the weight over a long distance.
 It was a 23 kilometer hike with a 1200 meter elevation gain.
 My pack was loaded with food, water, my tent, sleeping bag and clothes.
 Maybe the twinge was a sign that I just can’t do this, that I’m not physically fit enough.

 Well, too late now…or maybe it isn’t.
 I could give up the plane ticket.
-Yeah, it’s $1500 down the drain, but I could cut my losses and work another two and a half weeks to recoup the lost money.
+Yeah, it’s $1500 down the drain, but I could cut my losses.
+It was just two and a half weeks of work.
 Or, maybe I could visit the doctor and get a note to send to my insurance provider and recoup the money that way.
 Then I could remain safe inside my comfort zone instead of flailing around blindly outside of it.
 What a relief it would be to calm the restless flurry of butterflies and carry on comfortably with my regular life routine.